sritika04/budget-tracker-project/README.md

 ## About the Dataset

-This is a fictional sample dataset created using Python.
+Simulated personal expense dataset created to reflect real-world spending patterns.
+Designed for analysis and dashboard development
 It contains 120 expense transactions across 12 months with 7 categories:

 - Rent